Upstatement-Archive/ink/README.md

 ## Requirements

 * Dropbox
-* A MySQL database that contains your wp install
+* A MySQL database that contains your wp install (If this is a mystery, download [Sequel Pro](http://www.sequelpro.com/), and talk to Jared or Pete)
 * OSX Mountain Lion w/up-to-date [OSX Xcode Command Line Tools](http://slashusr.wordpress.com/2012/07/27/os-x-mountain-lion-need-to-reinstall-xcode-command-line-tools/)
 * [fabric](http://docs.fabfile.org/en/1.6/). (install with `sudo easy_install fabric==1.6`)